moT01/create-a-coderoad-tutorial/README.md

-## Create your first CodeRoad tutorial
+## Create a CodeRoad tutorial

 Follow these instructions carefully to create your first CodeRoad tutorial.

 ### Prerequisites
+- npm
 - Git
 - Github
 - VS Code